achille-martin/pyqt-crom/doc/troubleshooting/common_issues.md

 It is also recommended to install the VirtualBox Guest Additions.
 Follow the [LinuxTechi guest addition setup tutorial](https://www.linuxtechi.com/install-virtualbox-guest-additions-on-ubuntu/) for more information.

+:bulb: _It is also recommended to set the size of the Virtual Machine to at least 50GB so that there is enough space to download and install all dependencies._

 [:arrow_heading_up: Back to TOP](#toc)

 [:house: Back to HOME](../../README.md)